Approvals & Double Signature

 dateTo | string | End date for bulk authorization (YYYY-MM-DD) | ✅ (Option 3) |

-Choose one authorization method: Use either a specific transaction ID (
+Use either a specific transaction ID (

 internalIdorexternalId) for single transactions, or date range (dateFromanddateTo) for bulk authorization.